Facts & Figures

 The University manages the affairs of the School through a non-profit-making company limited by guarantee which has a Board of Directors that draws its members from the University itself and from the wider community.
 The School’s academic programmes are monitored by the University Senate through the Board for Continuing and Professional Education and Lifelong Learning.

 Internally, the School has a Collegiate organisation.
-The wide range of part-time courses offered at all academic levels are organised under 35 subject groups allocated among three Colleges: Of Business and Finance (CBF), Humanities and Law (CHL), and Life Sciences and Technology (CLST), the latter includes the Division of Chinese Medicine.
+The wide range of part-time courses offered at all academic levels are organised under 23 subject groups allocated among three Colleges: of Business and Finance (CBF), Humanities and Law (CHL) and Life Sciences and Technology (CLST), the latter includes the Division of Chinese Medicine.
 These three colleges also offer full-time overseas degree courses.
 All the Colleges offer award bearing programmes as well as non-award bearing programmes (including Executive Certificates and Diplomas).
 The HKU SPACE Senior Executive Academy (SEA) focuses on Executive Education.
 The Institute for China Business (ICB) has five centres through which it coordinates the School’s programmes offered in Mainland China.
 The Community College (CC) is responsible for full-time sub-degree courses.
-The HKU SPACE Po Leung Kuk Stanley Ho Community College (HPSHCC) is a joint venture with a leading charitable association, Po Leung Kuk and also offers full-time sub-degree courses.
+The HKU SPACE Po Leung Kuk Stanley Ho Community College (HPSHCC) is a joint venture with a leading charitable association, Po Leung Kuk and also offers full time sub-degree courses.

 Programmes / Courses

 The School has established 10 learning centres in Hong Kong Island and Kowloon.